Efficiency-of-RELAX/CYP8B1/README.md

    <img src="https://i.stack.imgur.com/JPYZY.jpgg" width="450">
    <img src="https://hqi6ig.dm.files.1drv.com/y4mvy55QaPOJiLUsdPXcbVsBK7uLm4TnpfEvsomw8nemcIAUcXev_SnEEW4aR2Jnfto2LttyBMYXLoW86IovQtphUw351cQ7jpNK1RbipYQnc-4SEr2dr7gooHhLlMczCxrg0J3mX9rG7Sx-FXiaBafTkj-0viM-dJ2-IFA-u-vyFMTjoiQ3KJZh_UrLWAH4xAINzegSFoUi3UXfWCII1_M2Q?width=1423&height=1225&cropmode=none" width="650">
  </p>

+---

+The test for the relaxed selection of CYP8B1 gene in the amniotes is carried out as per the pipeline mentioned in the [Shinde et al., 2019](https://link.springer.com/article/10.1007/s00239-019-09903-6?fbclid=IwAR2UL_uHcWkEfqa1GyJsq95N_t_Lcaq7TOn1UpFVNj-2ikDJnUEbHi0ZBCQ#Sec2).
+The major steps used in detection of the relaxed selection are listed below and a more detailed information is given in projects.

 ## RELAX on CYP8B1 by Shinde et al., 2019
 CYP8B1 is a single exonic gene that determines the ratio of primary bile salts.
 The code and data provided in this project are part of the below manuscript "Shinde, S.S., Teekas, L., Sharma, S. et al. J Mol Evol (2019). https://doi.org/10.1007/s00239-019-09903-6".
 A pre-publication pre-print of the same is available here: https://www.biorxiv.org/content/10.1101/714188v1".